jiaohehu/NPreview/DOC-diagram.md

     ```

     The `drawanglearc` instruction draw a small arc in the interior of an angle.
-    The arc is draw close to the vertex with a radius of 1/2 of
+    The arc is draw close to the vertex with a radius that is controlled by
-    the grid unit.
-When the angle becomes 60-deg or less the radius of the arc
-    will start to increase to accommodate for the lack of visible spaces
-    between two sides of the angle.
-The maximum radius is capped at 2+1/2 grid
-    unit.
+    the 'anglearcradius' option.
+Default is set to 1/2 grid unit length.

     The `drawanglearc.sq` draws the square marker for denoting a right angle.
 Note that
     it should only be used for a known right angle.
 The measurement of the
+    side of the square is controlled by the 'anglearcradius' option.

+    Latest addition also allows for a text label to be positioned relative to the
+    arc or sq.
+The amount of distances from the angle vertex is controled by
-    side of the square is always that of 1/2 unit length.
+    the 'anglearclabelradius' which is always in grid unit length.
+To specify
+    text label, includes it as the first argument before any coordinates.

+    ```
+    drawanglearc {``\gamma``} (3,4) (4,4) (4,5)
+    drawanglearc.sq {1} (3,4) (4,4) (4,5)
+    ```

   + `rect` - draw/fill a rectangle area
   + `rect.parallelgram` - draw/fill a parallelgram area
+  + `rect.rhombus`      - draw/fill a rhombus shape
+  + `rect.trapezoid`    - draw/fill a trapezoid shape

     The `rect` instruction would draw/fill a rectangle area.
 The width of the area
     is provided by (rectw).
 The height of the rectangle is (recth).